MicrosoftDocs/winrt-api/windows.management.update/windowsupdateitem_description.md

 ## -description

+Gets description metadata that gives more detailed information about an update.

+## -property-value

 Description metadata that gives more detailed information about an update.

-## -property-value

 ## -remarks

 ## -see-also

 ## -examples